FourjsGenero/ex_contacts/README.md

 the GAS to run dbsync server programs in an application server context, to get load balancing.

-To check if the server is running, open a web browser and enter followin URL:
+To check if the server is running, open a web browser and enter the following URL:

 ```
 http://localhost:<port>/ws/r/dbsync_contact_server/mobile/dbsync/status
 ```

-Note: The server program can automatically query the google geolocalization service to set GPS coordinates from the contacts addresses.
-In order to enable this feature, you need to register to this google service and get a API Key.
+Note: The server program can automatically query the Google geolocalization service to set GPS coordinates from the contacts addresses.
+In order to enable this feature, you need to register this with the Google service and get a API Key.
 Then start the dbsync_contact_server program with the -k <google-api-key> option.